 Growth, in its simplest sense, means increasing the number and value of customers your business has.
 Without effective marketing, continued growth is almost impossible.
 But marketing today isn’t just about putting out the right kind of content you think your customers might like.
 These days you need to be able to cut through the endless streams of noise that consumers are subjected to daily.
 The way to do this is through personalization.

 Ecommerce personalization tools help you bridge the gap between visitors and customers.
 Personalization tools can track how your site’s visitors behave and target them with deals, offers, and relevant content at critical moments in their journey through your website.
-For example, you could use a personalization tool to create an exit-intent pop up which appears when visitors who were considering a purchase look like they’re about to abandon your site.
+For example, you could use a personalization tool to create an exit-intent pop up which appears when visitors who were considering a purchase look like they’re about to abandon your site which Gigs Done Right utilizes.
 If you catch the right visitor at the right moment, converting them into a customer is a lot easier.

 Personalization can improve your email marketing efforts, too.
 While the majority of small and midsize businesses say that email is their number one channel for acquiring new and retaining old customers, only 39% of retailers send personalized product recommendations via email.